The Aga Khan Humanities Project

 The University of Central Asia's Aga Khan Humanities Project (AKHP) fosters the development of critical thinking and academic writing skills within a multidisciplinary humanities framework.

-Through a growing network of partner universities in the region, AKHP is transforming the study of the humanities in Central Asia.
+Through a growing network of partner universities in the region, AKHP is transforming the study of humanities in Central Asia.
 This regional Project is located at UCA Dushanbe, Tajikistan, and has partnerships and programmes in all three of UCA's Founding States.

 AKHP's innovative curriculum incorporates material from the rich oral and written cultures of Central Asia and Eastern and Western classical texts.
 The series of textbooks is designed to fill the knowledge and methodological gaps in the study of the humanities in Central Asia; explore and promote pluralism; highlight Central Asian cultures within a context of universal values; and encourage the development of pedagogy and critical thinking skills in ethical reflection, cultural interpretation and aesthetic appreciation.
 It also aims to deepen understanding of diverse ideas and values through content analyses of different cultural and intellectual traditions.
 The curriculum is taught in AKHP's Humanities in English programme and at partner universities around the region.